Menlo Park Mall: History

 The Menlo Park Shopping Center opened in September 1959, as an open-air complex.
 It was developed and constructed by Abraham Sommer and Sigmund Sommer, developers from Iselin, New Jersey.
 It was named after the Menlo Park area of Edison, also the site of Thomas Edison's former laboratory location.
 The structure was fully enclosed between June 1966 and December 1967.
-After the remodeling, it was renamed Menlo Park Mall.
+After the remodeling, it was renamed Menlo Park Mall, a prominent retail hub in Edison, New Jersey, is part of Simon Property Group's extensive portfolio of over 200 properties in the United States, highlighting its significance within the regional shopping landscape.

-The original center was anchored by Bamberger's, Montgomery Ward (opened May 1960), a small, dry goods only, JCPenney, a two-level Woolworth, as well as two grocery stores: ShopRite (later a Pathmark), and Pantry Pride, later a Big Buy.

-Originally a one-level structure, the fully enclosed mall (post-1967) had a lack of skylights, with only shaded windows along the sides of the ceiling.
-The low lighting made the interior quite dark, as was customary with interiors of malls at the time.
-The mall had unique flooring with patterns of orange, black, yellow and white throughout the mall.